 import { X12Parser } from 'node-x12'; async function edi850ToShopifyOrder(rawEdiString) { const parser = new X12Parser(true); const interchange = parser.parse(rawEdiString); const group = interchange.functionalGroups[0]; const transaction = group.transactions[0]; // 850 // Extract PO number from BEG segment, element 03 const poNumber = transaction.get('BEG03'); // Extract ship-to address from N1/N3/N4 loop const n1Loop = transaction.getLoop('N1', 'ST'); const shippingAddress = { address1: n1Loop.get('N301'), address2: n1Loop.get('N302') || '', city: n1Loop.get('N401'), province: n1Loop.get('N402'), zip: n1Loop.get('N403'), country: n1Loop.get('N404'), }; // Extract line items from PO1 loops const lineItems = transaction.getLoops('PO1').map(po1 => ({ sku: po1.get('PO107'), // VN qualifier = vendor SKU quantity: parseInt(po1.get('PO102')), price: parseFloat(po1.get('PO104')), title: po1.get('PID05') || '', // from PID segment in loop })); // Resolve Shopify variant IDs from SKUs const resolvedItems = await Promise.all( lineItems.map(async item => { const variantId = await lookupVariantBySku(item.sku); if (!variantId) throw new Error(`SKU not found: ${item.sku}`); return { variant_id: variantId, quantity: item.quantity, price: item.price }; }) ); return { order: { line_items: resolvedItems, shipping_address: shippingAddress, tags: [`edi-po:${poNumber}`, 'edi-order'], note_attributes: [ { name: 'edi_po_number', value: poNumber }, { name: 'edi_source', value: 'X12-850' }, ], financial_status: 'pending', } }; }

-With your mapped payload ready, post it to Shopify's Admin REST or
+With your mapped payload ready, post it to Shopify's Admin REST or GraphQL API.
+For B2B orders, use the send_receipt: false flag to suppress the customer-facing confirmation email (your trading partner expects EDI acknowledgments, not email).

 const response = await fetch( `https://${SHOP}.myshopify.com/admin/api/2024-04/orders.json`, { method: 'POST', headers: { 'X-Shopify-Access-Token': ACCESS_TOKEN, 'Content-Type': 'application/json', }, body: JSON.stringify({ ...shopifyOrderPayload, send_receipt: false, // suppress email to partner send_fulfillment_receipt: false, inventory_behaviour: 'decrement_obeying_policy', }), } ); if (!response.ok) { const error = await response.json(); // Log full error — Shopify returns field-level validation errors throw new Error(`Shopify order creation failed: ${JSON.stringify(error)}`); } const { order } = await response.json(); // Store order.id → poNumber mapping in your database for 855/856 generation await savePoMapping({ shopifyOrderId: order.id, poNumber, partnerId });